 Many people ask us what winch will work in conjunction with our FJ Winch Mount and our Tacoma Winch Mount .
-The answer is that just about any winch will fit the mount.
-We have holes drilled for the standard 10" x 4.5" mounting bolt pattern used by 99% of the winches out there.
+The answer is that just about any winch will fit the mount. (see known list of winches that will NOT fit below) We have holes drilled for the standard 10" x 4.5" mounting bolt pattern used by 99% of the winches out there.
 What can limit your selection of a winch is the bracing behind the grille of the Tacoma and FJ or the A/C line on various year model FJ's and the design of your winch and solenoid mounting.

 You can also stagger the solenoid box off to the side some to clear any center grille bracing or A/C line.